About Fort Lucan

 Fort Lucan opened in 1993 and has since become one of Ireland’s premier adventure centres.
 It provides a range of fun and unique attractions for children aged between 2 and 12 years of age.

 Fort Lucan prides itself on promoting good old-fashioned activities, which sees kids use their imagination and creativity in scaling walls, climbing ladders and making their way around the Fort’s many obstacles.
-In addition to this, parents can put their feet up and enjoy our cafe, while the kids rampage through the centre.

 The Fort Lucan Story

 Before the mighty Fort Lucan was built it had been a family farm for generations.
 John Martin Smith was looking at ideas to diversify within farming.
 He visited the Scottish deer farm, which actually had an adventure centre.
 Once he returned to Ireland and began exploring how it would work, paramount in his mind was security and safety, and he thought that high, high walls were needed, sort of like a fort, and from such humble ideas, Fort Lucan was born.

 It was built by a Welsh company called Western Log Company and opened in September 1993.
 Starting with five staff, including John’s mother-in-law, the Fort soon became an annual attraction in Dublin.
 Managed now by John’s daughter Gillian, they have constantly explored options to expand and the Fort today is more than four times the size it was in 1993.

 - Over 1.4 million kids have come through Fort Lucan’s doors since it opened in 1993.